TrellixVulnTeam/swahilipython_SCMU/Doc/library/queue.rst

 The :mod:`queue` module implements multi-producer, multi-consumer queues.
 It is especially useful in threaded programming when information must be exchanged safely between multiple threads.
-The :class:`Queue` class in this module implements all the required locking semantics.
+The :class:`Queue` kundi in this module implements all the required locking semantics.

 The module implements three types of queue, which differ only in the order in